bigbagy/image-processing-Seams-Carving/README.md

-This is a replication of the Seams Carving method in research paper by Shai Avidan and Ariel Shamir: http://www.faculty.idc.ac.il/arik/SCWeb/imret/index.html
+This is a replication of research paper by Shai Avidan and Ariel Shamir on Seams Carving: http://www.faculty.idc.ac.il/arik/SCWeb/imret/index.html

 Seams Carving allows us to perform "content-aware" image resizing for both reduction/expansion and intelligent object removal.
 It allows image to be resized without losing or distorting meaningful content from scaling, sometimes called "content aware" resizing and removal.